Emik123dsa/pinguin-starter-kit/frontend/libs/grpc-web/README.md

-# grpc-gateway
+# grpc-web

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test grpc-gateway` to execute the unit tests.
+Run `nx test grpc-web` to execute the unit tests.